 Why do the numbers in a location-based audience not match the actual traffic, or expected traffic, that a location might normally receive?
 What’s going on if the reporting numbers don’t match what my clients think they should be?

-There are two things that typically impact audience size: The amount of devices a company can actually detect, or the measurable audience, and the methodology for measuring foot traffic and store visits.
+There are two things that typically impact audience size: The number of devices a company can actually detect, or the measurable audience, and the methodology for measuring foot traffic and store visits.

 In order to build a location-based audience, someone must have an app on their phone that they’ve agreed to share location with, and the marketing company must receive a location signal while they’re in that location.
 This impacts the measurable audience size.